yak-toto/yak-server/README.md

 MYSQL_DB=my_database_name
 ```

+You can also set MySQL port by adding `MYSQL_PORT=my_port` to `.flaskenv` file.
+If not set, it will be 3306 by default.

 ### Backend

 Run your project in a Python env is highly recommend.
 You can use `venv` with the following command: